-The decision to get a divorce is one that you should not arrive at without a great deal of forethought.
-Well, people are getting divorced more now than in any generation before ours that does not mean that we can simply enter in and out of marriages without some degree of forethought and consideration.
-Fortunately, there are more resources now than ever before when it comes to considering the impacts of divorce and working on methods to avoid having to get a divorce in the 1st place.
+The decision to get a divorce is one you should not arrive at without a great deal of forethought.
+Well, people are getting divorced more now than in any generation before ours.
+That does not mean that we can enter in and out of marriages without some degree of forethought and consideration.
+Fortunately, there are more resources now than ever before when it comes to considering the impacts of divorce and working on methods to avoid getting a divorce in the 1st place.
 That is what I would like to discuss with you today in our blog post.

 If you are a regular reader of our blog here on the website for the Law Office of Bryan Fagan, then you know that we will frequently recommend people considering a divorce get as much perspective as possible when it comes to this subject.
 For instance, simply waking up one day and deciding you want to divorce and then filing that afternoon probably isn't the best idea.
 Rather, I would recommend working with experienced and honest sources when it comes to assessing whether or not you should get a divorce.
-Preferably this would be an objective source that would be able to give you advice that does not necessarily come from a prior relationship with you.
+Preferably this would be an objective source that would give you advice that does not necessarily come from a prior relationship with you.

-With that said, getting a second opinion on your decision to get a divorce is never a bad idea.
-Your life has many relationships that are a part of it and you can be sure that there are people available to you to bounce ideas off of and get second opinions from.
+With that said, getting a second opinion on your decision to divorce is never a bad idea.
+Your life has many relationships that are a part of it, and you can be sure that there are people available to you to bounce ideas off of and get second opinions from.
 When it comes to the most important relationship in your life, your marriage, you should consider these sources when determining whether or not to move forward with your divorce.
 Let's walk through what it means to get a second opinion on your divorce and whom you can go to for that second opinion.

 Consultations with multiple family law attorneys

 Family law attorneys, contrary to popular belief, are not hell-bent on pushing you to get divorced.
-I have spoken with many people in my time as an attorney and recommended that they attempt a reconciliation with their spouse.
-Sure- some circumstances demand consideration of a divorce such as family violence, spousal abuse, abandonment, and things of that nature.
+I have spoken with many people as an attorney and recommended that they attempt a reconciliation with their spouse.
+Sure- some circumstances demand consideration of a divorce, such as family violence, spousal abuse, abandonment, and things of that nature.
 However, the vast majority of people in your shoes find themselves asking questions about matters that are much more mundane.
 If you can, you should consider speaking to someone who can help you and your spouse sort out your problems in a constructive manner.

 An experienced family law attorney will also provide you with information about a timeline for your case, a list of important documents to begin collecting as well as an idea about what your divorce will end up costing you should you decide to move forward.
 Again, information is important.
 Many people hold off on getting a divorce because they are under the impression that divorcing your spouse will require you to dip deep into your savings or even tap your retirement for an early withdrawal.
-What if the attorney you seek a consultation with can tell you that the costs of representation will not be an arm and a leg?
+What if the attorney you seek a consultation with can tell you that the representation costs will not be an arm and a leg?

-Another unfortunate circumstance that I see people putting themselves through is delaying a divorce because they are reliant on their spouse for income and housing.
+Another unfortunate circumstance that I see people putting themselves through is delaying a divorce because they rely on their spouse for income and housing.
 Imagine you are a stay-at-home parent and spouse.
 You don't have a college degree, work experience and are getting older (as we all are).
-You have thought about divorce and have almost moved forward several times only to hold back because you know that it is going to take time for you to land employment after your divorce.
+You have thought about divorce and have almost moved forward several times only to hold back because you know that it will take time for you to land employment after your divorce.
 However, what if the divorce attorney you met with can tell you that there are such things as spousal maintenance and contractual alimony that will allow you to stay on your feet in the period immediately after your divorce?

 My point is this: when it comes to getting consultations on divorce- why not start with a round of interviews with experienced family law attorneys?
 I would recommend the attorneys with the Law Office of Bryan Fagan.
 Our attorneys are experienced, hard-nosed, empathetic, and client-driven.
-We are inside the family courts of southeast Texas every day working for our clients and their families.
+We are inside the family courts of southeast Texas every day, working for our clients and their families.
 A consultation with one of our attorneys is free of charge!

-Talk with your spouse, if possible, about your thoughts on divorce
+Talk with your spouse, if possible, about your thoughts on divorce.

 Not necessarily.
-First of all, one thing that you need to keep in mind right now is that not every person has the same tools in their metaphorical toolboxes to deal with problems that are best solved with increased communication.
+First of all, you need to keep in mind right now that not every person has the same tools in their metaphorical toolboxes to deal with problems that are best solved with increased communication.
 You and your spouse may be the most empathetic, caring parents but may struggle with interpersonal communication.
-This can lead to problems with identifying potential warning signs of marital problems and can cause greater difficulty in dealing with problems once they arise.
+This can lead to problems identifying potential warning signs of marital problems and can cause greater difficulty in dealing with problems once they arise.
 That doesn’t mean that you have failed as a spouse.
 It just means that you may need assistance in having these important discussions with your spouse.

 This is where an experienced family therapist or marriage counselor can come in handy for a person in your position.
 A therapist can not only help you identify problems in your marriage but can help you to learn how to avoid problems in the future and develop techniques to talk to your spouse about problems once you encounter them later on.
 Marriage is tough, and having a great marriage is tougher.
 None of us are born being strong communicators and empathetic listeners.
 Those are skills and traits that are developed over time.

-Do not bring your children into the discussion regarding whether or not to get a divorce
+Do not bring your children into the discussion regarding whether or not to get a divorce.

 Your kids are not equipped to be able to handle the problems of your marriage at young ages.
-They are just learning basic social skills and tend to break down issues like you are facing into "good" versus "bad."
-Having such a black/white point of view on issues like this makes them not the best sounding board for such critical decisions in your life.
-Not only will you be burdening your children with information about your marriage but you may be alienating your children from your spouse in doing so.
+They are just learning basic social skills and tend to break down issues you are facing into "good" versus "bad."
+Having such a black/white point of view on issues makes them not the best sounding board for such critical decisions in your life.
+Not only will you be burdening your children with information about your marriage, but you may be alienating your children from your spouse in doing so.

 The risks of alienation in a Texas divorce

-Of all the issues to be concerned with within a Texas divorce one of the most important is that of alienation.
+Of all the issues to be concerned with within a Texas divorce, one of the most important is alienation.
 I am willing to bet that in all the guides you have read to divorce that alienation has not been a topic that has been discussed very much.
 That's a shame because I think it is one of the more important topics that should be and needs to be addressed.
 Let's take a break from the topic of second opinion consultations on divorce to discuss what alienation is and how it may impact your family.

 Final thoughts on second opinion divorce consultations

 if you are the type of person to pride yourself in making decisions on your own without needing the input of others that I think you can probably count yourself among a large group of us who are that way.
 In all honesty, I tend to be that way when it comes to major decisions.
 I pride myself on being able to assess situations and correctly diagnose them when it comes to decision-making.
-However, that sort of attribute may be beneficial in some regards but in others, it can be extremely hard for you to get a good idea of what steps you need to take, or not take, wanna come to see divorce.
+However, that sort of attribute may be beneficial in some regards, but in others, it can be tough for you to get a good idea of what steps you need to take, or not take, wanna come to see divorce.